 Day 6 – 15th Jan

 A full day of locations on the Snaefellsnes peninsula including the iconic Kirkjufell.
-Even though Kirkjufell is a must see there are so many beautiful locations in this area including Arnarstapi harbour and sea stacks, Londrangar, Hellnar, the ruggedly beautiful and secluded Djúpalónssandur with its red rocks as well as Svörtuloft Lighthouse with it's fantastic rugged cliffs.
-Not forgetting the remote hut on top of the mountain that route 54 crosses and more!
-Way too many for one day.
+Even though Kirkjufell is a must see there are so many beautiful locations in this area including Arnarstapi harbour and sea stacks, Londrangar and the ruggedly beautiful and secluded Djúpalónssandur with its red rocks as well as Svörtuloft Lighthouse with it's fantastic rugged cliffs.
 We will then finish the day back at the hotel, still keeping an eye on the cloud cover forecast for northern lights.

 Day 7 – 16th Jan